How to get started inserting a menstrual cup

 - Relax your vaginal muscles the whole time

-- Sit on the toilette or squat in the shower
+- Sit on the toilette or squat in the shower.
+Take a nice deep breath to relax.

-- Insert until the cup is all the way in and the lip of the cup passes the pubic bone shelf
+- Insert the cup into the opening of your vagina and keep pushing up until the cup is all the way in and the lip of the cup passes the pubic bone shelf

 - Repeat this motion until the cup opens up.
 You know it’s open when you don’t feel the sides indented in.